vishalchovatiya/Linux-System-Programming/Understanding ELF file Quickly.md

 > **Relocation Table OR Relocation Section**

-- Relocation is the process of connecting symbolic references(functions,varialbe names) with symbolic definitions(function or variable definitions).
+- Relocation is the process of connecting symbolic references(functions,variable,etc names) with symbolic definitions(function, variable,etc definitions).
 - For example, when a program calls a function(at runtime), the associated call instruction must transfer control to the proper destination address at execution.